A Guide to Natural Organic Reduction (NOR)

 Human Composting vs. Natural Burial

-I think Natural Organic Reduction, which does sound more appealing than human composting, will remain a niche within the death care industry.
-I can see how it can provide an eco-solution for those wishing for a greener disposition, especially in large urban areas, where the options of a simple green burial in a natural burial ground are not an option.
+I think Natural Organic Reduction, which sounds more appealing than human composting, will remain a niche within the death care industry.
+I can see how it can provide an eco-solution for those wishing for a greener disposition, especially in large urban areas, where a simple green burial in a natural burial ground is not an option.

 But, in reality, would improved logistics and availability of natural burial grounds not also provide a solution for expanding eco-burial?